 Many video games and consoles are released in Japan before they are available elsewhere but there’s now an easy way you get your hands on them without having to wait for a local launch.
 Here’s how to buy and import Japanese video games and consoles.

-See also: The most anticipated games of 2016.
+See also: The most anticipated games.

 If you’re an early adopter and just can’t wait for a game to come out in Europe or the UK then you can now get hold of the title you’re after a lot easier.
 This is thanks to Amazon as the online retail giant has decide to start shipping some Japanese video games and consoles internationally.